anywhichway/nano-pipe/README.md

 1) Use the static method `NanoPipe.pipeable(function[,string])` to make functions chainable.
 You can pass in a regular function, an async function, a generator, or an async generator.
 If it is anonymous, you can pass in a string for the name.
 It will be called with each upstream value passed down the pipe bound to `this`.
-With the exception of `undefined`, values yieled or returned by your function are passed further down the pipeline.
+With the exception of `undefined`, values yielded or returned by your function are passed further down the pipeline.

 ```